 26. Don’t expect conformity.

 Purple hair, ripped clothes, piercings, and tattoos.
 High school is a great time to experiment with personal style.
 It’s also a time for teens to start defining their own personal values and begin to question mainstream wisdom.
-Make space for differences of style and opinion.
+Fight racism and teach tolerance.

 28. Kids are kids.